Milestones

 Expert committee drivers

-The expert committee “improving the availability of data on drivers of biodiversity” advises the head office and the policy expert panel.
+The expert committee “Improving the availability of data on drivers of biodiversity” advises the head office and the policy expert panel.
 It develops a concept on the thematic focus of influencing variables on biodiversity as part of the overall concept "Advancement of a nationwide biodiversity monitoring".

 The externally conducted research of recording and monitoring programmes of variables influencing biodiversity in Germany has been completed.
 Based on this, the head office is conducting an state analysis and identifying gaps in the availability of data on influencing variables.